 Sometimes, secondary effects of stroke like dysphagia impair motor control over the oral muscles, which affects one’s ability to chew and swallow.

-Working with a speech-language pathologist to practice speech therapy exercises (especially movements that focus on tongue control) can help strengthen the oral muscles.
+Working with a speech-language pathologist to practice speech therapy exercises can help strengthen the oral muscles.

 Paralysis of the arm after stroke can also affect the ability to eat.
 While it may be easier to just use the unaffected arm to feed yourself, it’s essential to practice tasks with your affected arm to promote recovery and avoid learned non-use.